 maps and GPS | Hollyford Track, Fiordland National Park

-If you are planning on doing the Pyke as well it is definitely worth carrying the Land Information New Zealand, LINZ, Topo50 map, CA09 Alabaster Pass as a minimum, the major proportion of both tracks are on that single map.
+If you are planning on doing the Pyke as well it is definitely worth carrying the Land Information New Zealand, LINZ, Topo50 map, CA09 Alabaster Pass as a minimum, the major proportion of both tracks is on that single map.
 If you need the lot there’s the issue that small sections of the Hollyford Track are found on CA08 Milford Sound/ Piopiotahi, around Martins Bay, and CB09 Hollyford, the start.

 You could download free digital versions from LINZ Mapchooser and print out the bits you need.
-Or buy the real thing, ie, on old fashioned paper, at DOC offices, outdoor shops and bookshops where maps sold.
+Or buy the real thing, ie, on old-fashioned paper, at DOC offices, outdoor shops, and bookshops where maps sold.
 There’s a nationwide list at LINZ Map Retailers.

 Need a custom map for your GPS device, download a more compact .klm format file from topomap.co.nz for free, although if you download a few maps consider a small donation, there’s considerable work gone into getting that info onto the internet and we should support these useful resources.